boken-engine/boken-engine/doc/scripts-technologies-comparison.md

 [Ren'Py](https://www.renpy.org/) is a cross-platform visual novel engine tool very popular among the community.
 It is completely targeted to a very specific kind of application ("Japanese style" visual novel with backgrounds, characters, and conversations), but is very easy to learn the script language and create a distributable Visual Novel.

-Probably is the one more close to BOoen Engine in terms of workflow and features, is easier to use but limited in the range of applications that can be created.
+Probably is the one more close to Boken Engine in terms of workflow and features, is easier to use but limited in the range of applications that can be created.